top of page

 Key Features of Hard Money Loans

-2. Loan-to-Value Ratio (LTV): Hard money lenders typically offer loans based on the property's after-repair value (ARV).
+Hard money lenders typically offer loans based on the property's after-repair value (ARV).
 This can range from 60-75% of the property's value, offering substantial leverage to investors.

 Advantages of Hard Money Loans

-• Flexibility: Borrowers can negotiate terms directly with private lenders, allowing for tailored agreements that can meet specific financial needs.
+• Flexibility: Borrowers can negotiate terms directly with private lenders, allowing for tailored agreements that meet specific financial needs.

 Risks Associated with Hard Money Lending